SkeldJS/Hindenburg/pages/getting-started/configuration.md

 # Configuration Values
 ## extends

-Relative or absolute path to another Hindenburg config to base this one off, to extend all values from.
+Relative or absolute path to another Waterway config to base this one off, to extend all values from.

 **Type**: string